-- Industrial.
+- A Industrial.
 Sherwood has a supply of 97 acres of suitable land designated for industrial uses.
-The employment forecast projects demand for 89 acres of industrial land.
-Sherwood has more industrial land than the City is projected to need over the 20-year period, with a surplus of 8 gross acres of industrial land. - Commercial.
+The employment forecast projects demand for 105 acres of industrial land.
+Sherwood has less industrial land than the City is projected to need over the 20-year period, with a deficit of 8 gross acres of industrial land. - ♣ Commercial.
 Sherwood has 25 acres of land designated for commercial uses.
-The employment forecast projects demand for 63 acres of commercial land.
-Sherwood has less commercial land than the City is projected to need over the 20-year period, with a deficit of 38 gross acres of commercial land. - Future Development.
+The employment forecast projects demand for 56 acres of commercial land.
+Sherwood has less commercial land than the City is projected to need over the 20-year period, with a deficit of 35 gross acres of office commercial land and a surplus of 4 gross acres of retail commercial land. - ♣ Future Development.
 Sherwood has 127 acres of land designated for employment uses in future development designations in the Tonquin Employment Area and Brookman Annexation Area.
-This supply will likely meet needs for both industrial and commercial demand, resulting in a 97-acre surplus of employment land.
+This supply will likely meet needs for both industrial and commercial demand.